talwrii/ffmpeg-cookbook/README.md

 ```

 First we create a video which shows the timestamp each frame and is ten seconds long.
 We then apply the `trim` filter to limit this to ten seconds.

+Here we can use the `-vf` because our filter has precisely one input and one output - but we could equally well use [-filter_complex (example)](#filter-complex) instead.

 <a name="static-image"> </a>
 ## Turn a static image into a five second video of the image